samboy/CaulixtlaFonts/MiscFonts/Kilroy/README.md

 Styx in 1983 made a song called “Mr. Roboto” with the lyrics “Kilroy was here”.
 So this is my take on Roboto fonts.

+The ones to use are:

+* KilroyA: This is the one to use on the desktop.
+It’s the usual regular/bold/italic/boldItalic for legacy word processor compatibility.
+  This is only in TTF format.
+* Kilroy8: This is the one to use on the web.
+This is Kilroy8 subsetted to only have ASCII and a few extra characters (smart quotes, Spanish) in order to minimize its size.
+The main web formats (notably woff2, and CSS with those WOFF2 fonts embedded) are supported, as well as some obsolete formats (WOFF and EOT).
+TTF files are also included.

+Note that the .sfd files are used by FontForge, an open source font editor application.

 # Kilroy1

 Kilroy1: This is [Roboto Serif](https://fonts.google.com/specimen/Roboto+Serif) with only Regular/Bold/Italic/BoldItalic forms